Difference Between Forecasting and Prediction

 What is Prediction?

-The word is derived from the Latin word ‘pre’ meaning before and ‘dicer’ meaning say.
+The word is derived from the Latin word ‘pre,’ meaning before, and ‘dicer,’ meaning say.
 The usage of this method is widely known.

 Main Differences Between Forecasting and Prediction

-1. Forecasting mainly revolves around the future outcomes and hence, is considered as the method to find out the results in the following days.
-Prediction on the other hand includes the future but, is not limited to it.
+1. Forecasting mainly revolves around future outcomes and hence, is considered the method to determine the results in the following days.
+Prediction, however, includes the future but is not limited to it.
 One can predict the outcomes of a certain situation that is happening or has happened.

-2. Forecasting takes into account the past as well as the present so as to determine the future.
+2. Forecasting takes into account the past as well as the present to determine the future.
 This means that if an expert is asked to forecast the weather of a particular place, he or she will look at the current weather patterns and the weather patterns from the earlier weeks to ensure the weather pattern of the following day.
 If we talk about prediction, it is not related to the data of the past.

 Difference Between Forecasting and Prediction